Project-MONAI/tutorials/detection/README.md

 ```

 This bash script uses batch size and patch size defined in ./config/config_train_luna16_16g.json, which works for a 16G GPU.
-If you have a different GPU size, please change "batch_size", "patch_size", and "val_patch_size" to fit the GPU you use.
+If you have a different GPU memory size, please change "batch_size", "patch_size", and "val_patch_size" to fit the GPU you use.

 For fold i, please change ./config/environment_luna16_fold{i}.json, and run
 ```bash